wpengine/github-action-wpe-site-deploy/README.md

 # GitHub Action for WP Engine Site Deployments

 This GitHub Action can be used to deploy your WordPress repo/branch from Github to a WP Engine environment (Production / Stage / Dev) via the WP Engine SSH Gateway toolkit and a prefashioned rsync protocol.
-This can also be used to specifically deploy a single directory of your choice such as a theme or plugin directory.
+Deploy a theme, plugin or other directory with the TPO options.
+Post deploy, this action will automatically purge your WP Engine cache to ensure all changes are visible.

 ## Example GitHub Action workflow